 The first step is to align on your organization’s priorities.
 You may be interested in offsets that optimize geographical similarity, emissions type similarity, or that have additional environmental or communications benefits.
 There will be trade-offs between different offset types, so it’s crucial to understand the benefits and pitfalls of each option.
 Once you’ve decided on how your organization will evaluate these options, including what factors are a “must-have” vs. “nice-to-have,” you can better choose offsets that support your overall strategy.

 Evaluation criteria will vary once you move beyond your internal priorities, but experts agree offsets should be demonstrably real, additional, permanent, and verifiable (these criteria may be known by different terms across the industry).
+A “gold standard” carbon offset project will meets all these criteria.

 - Real: An offset must measurably reduce emissions, equivalent to the offsets purchased (for example, an offset purchased to protect a forest that was already protected would not be considered a real offset).